 - In Yuri Kuma Arashi (Lily Bear Love, popularly translated as "Lesbian Bear Storm"), most of the characters are sapphic women (though many of them are in denial about it).
-The story focuses on the protagonist Kureha's determination to win back her dead/disappeared girlfriend Sumika, but ends up in a complicated Love Triangle with Anti Villains Ginko and Lulu.
-Lillies are absolutely everywhere: in the opening, in random shots, and notably in the garden that Kureha and Sumika meet.
+The story focuses on the protagonist Kureha's determination to win back her dead/disappeared girlfriend Sumika but ends up in a complicated Love Triangle with Anti Villains Ginko and Lulu.
+Lillies are absolutely everywhere: in the opening, in random shots, and notably in the garden where Kureha and Sumika meet.

 - YuruYuri, or Lazy Lily, follows Akari and her childhood friends.
 Every one of them is a lesbian.

 - Mother Panic's protagonist, Violet Paige, is bisexual.